malmostad/intranet-dashboard/README.md

 Syncing of LDAP attributes for all employees in the system is made with a worker and runs as a scheduled job defined in the `whenever` script `schedule.rb`.

 ## Avatar Service
 The system contains management of employee portraits and is used as an [avatar service for other applications on the intranet](https://github.com/malmostad/intranet-dashboard/wiki/Avatar-Service-API-v1) with a REST API.
+If you use the Contacts API (below) you will get the URL to an employee's avatars.

 ## Contacts API
 A [REST API for employees and group contacts](https://github.com/malmostad/intranet-dashboard/wiki/Contacts-API-v1) is available.